-Andy Lopata is an internationally recognised authority on professional relationships, with more than 25 years of experience helping organisations and individuals unlock the commercial and cultural value of connection.
-The author of six books and co-host of The Connected Leadership Podcast, Andy is a regular contributor to Psychology Today and has written for Harvard Business Review, including a chapter in the HBR Guide to Retaining Your Best People.
+The author of six books, including Connected Leadership and The Financial Times Guide to Mentoring, co-authored with fellow Coaches50 honouree Dr Ruth Gotian, Andy is a regular contributor to Psychology Today and has written for Harvard Business Review, including contributing a chapter to the HBR Guide to Retaining Your Best People.

 Andy’s approach to building professional relationships is about being a whole, authentic person.
 That covers sharing social information as well as professional.
 So here’s where you can get to know him a little better…